aplteam/Tatin/docs/FirstStepsWithTatin.md

 ```
       ]TATIN.LoadDependencies /Path2Foo/Packages/ #.Foo
- #.Foo.MarkAPL
 ```

-The user command prints a list of all top-level packages to the session.
-In other words, it hides the dependencies.

 As you might have guessed the folder specified as first argument must contain these two files: